Work in progress

 Using AnaCredit database, we will examine the heterogeneity of transmission, considering various firms and banks characteristics.
 Emphasis will be placed on identifying the lag and asymmetry in transmission and understanding their implications for inflation dynamics.
 Furthermore, we will analyze the effects of both CNB (domestic) and ECB (foreign) monetary policies, especially in the context of euro-denominated financing for Czech firms.

-Mutual Funds in Face of Domestic and Foreign Monetary Policy: Insights from Supervisory Data
+— Mutual Fund Flows in Face of Domestic and Foreign Monetary Policy Shocks: Evidence from Supervisory Data

 (with Martin Hodula)